l1siki-dev/okinawa_gametheory/README.md

 My solution is this: Make Okinawa love **democracy** and make them wealthy as mainland Japanese.
 What **China will never be able to give Okinawa is democracy**.
 And we have that.
-Okinawans will never get the majority in geopolitics. **A good democracy that can reflect the minority's will is the only answer** for their prosperity.
+Okinawans will never get the majority in geopolitics. **A good democracy that can reflect the minority's will is the only answer** for their prosperity.(This is historically proven; we will learn about it in the history chapter in this report.)
 **We can provide that, and China can't.**

 But currently, we are failing to do that.